flowplayer/api-docs/source/includes/_analytics.md

 plays.mobile_os.android | number of plays on android plays.mobile_os.ios | number of plays on ios plays.mobile_os.windows_phone | number of plays on windows_phone
-segments | number of viewers for each of the 100 segments of the videos for this Site. completion_rate | Number of viewers that viewed until the end presented with a decimal value.
+segments | number of viewers for each of the 100 segments of the videos for this workspace. completion_rate | Number of viewers that viewed until the end presented with a decimal value.
 E.g. 0.42 means that 42% of the viewers viewed until the end. average_completion | How long the viewers viewed in average presented in decimal value.
-E.g. 0.5 means that the average user viewed 50% of the site. countries | List containing plays per country sorted with the country with highest number of plays first. domains | List containing plays per domain sorted with the domain with highest number of plays first. players | List containing plays per player sorted with the player with highest number of plays first.
+E.g. 0.5 means that the average user viewed 50% of the workspace. countries | List containing plays per country sorted with the country with highest number of plays first. domains | List containing plays per domain sorted with the domain with highest number of plays first. players | List containing plays per player sorted with the player with highest number of plays first.